Salesforce Frequently Asked Questionslink

 Why is a table not updated every sync?link

 Not all tables are updated at every sync.
-When Fivetran finds that a table is not updated in the source for seven days in a row, we switch our strategy to checking that infrequently updated table for new data once a day.
-When the table is updated in the source again, we return to our usual update strategy.
+When Fivetran finds that an object in the source is not updated for seven days in a row, we switch our strategy to checking that infrequently updated object for new data once a day.
+When the object is updated in the source again, we return to our usual update strategy.

-Because we only check infrequently updated tables once a day, there can be a delay of up to one day when an infrequently updated table is updated in the source for the first time.
+Because we only check infrequently updated objects once a day, there can be a delay of up to one day when an infrequently updated object is updated in the source for the first time.

-Another reason a table is not updated every sync is that it could be a re-import table.
+Another reason a table is not updated every sync is that it could be a re-import object.

-replicateable = false value as re-import tables.
-We resync these tables because we can not capture deletes from them.
-These tables are included in the incremental sync but are re-imported in full at different frequencies.
+replicateable = false value as re-import objects.
+We re-sync these objects because we can't capture deletes from them.
+These objects are included in the incremental sync but are re-imported in full at different frequencies.